 The Air Toxics "Hot Spots" Information and Assessment Act (AB 2588, 1987, Connelly) was enacted in 1987.
 Stationary sources are required to report the types and quantities of certain substances that are routinely released into the air.
 The goals of the Air Toxics "Hot Spots" Act are to collect emission data, identify facilities having localized impacts, ascertain health risks, and notify nearby residents of significant risks.
 The "Hot Spots" Act was amended in 1992 by Senate Bill (SB) 1731 (Calderon) to address the reduction of significant risks.
-The Act was further modified in 1996 by AB 564, including added provisions that: exempt specified low priority facilities from further compliance with the Hot Spots program; reinstate exempted facilities if specified criteria are met; specify an alternative evaluation process for facilities from further compliance with the Hot Spots to exempt specified facilities from further the Hot Spots Program.
+The Act was further modified in 1996 by AB 564, including added provisions that: exempt specified low priority facilities from further compliance with the Hot Spots program; reinstate exempted facilities if specified criteria are met; specify an alternative evaluation process for facilities subject to district permit programs; and other changes to exempt specified facilities from further compliance with the Hot Spots Program.